funkfinger/deworm/docs/checklist.md

 - [x] Configure Tailwind with DaisyUI and design tokens
 - [x] Enable strict TypeScript configuration
 - [x] Set up Biome for linting and formatting
-- [x] Configure Git pre-commit hooks for linting
+- [-] Configure Git pre-commit hooks for linting (temporarily disabled, to be revisited)

 ## Authentication and API Setup